xbianonpi/xbian/README.md

   your MPG2 and VC-1 license keys.
 - Hostname: You can easily change the hostname of you pi.
-- Configure LAN: Enables static of DHCP configuration of you're wired network connection.
+- Configure LAN: Enables static of DHCP configuration of your wired network connection.
-- Configure WLAN: Enables static of DHCP configuration of you're wired network connection.
+- Configure WLAN: Enables static of DHCP configuration of your wireless network connection.
 Also gives options to enter you're SSID and password.

 We also added a 'extra package' option.
 This allows you to